shlomif/shlomif-tech-diary/tweets.md

 ----

 Joseph/Yosef the patriarch was a pluralist, but was verbose. he was slain by Joshua who used short fables, aphorisms, songs, and jokes.

+from Aesop's fables, to kipling's https://en.wikipedia.org/wiki/If%E2%80%94 to my ChuckN/SummerGlau/etc. factoids.